oshablue/dacqman/README.md

 - **0.0.18**
   - add draft of popout separate (child) window for the multi-waveform graphs - works for various orders of operations and both "Regular" and DCF-UIs
-  - update further handling of graphs and charts for data destinations and divvy-ing up for RS8 vs RS104 vs DL0100A1 hardwares for example
+  - update further handling of graphs and charts for data destinations and divvy-ing up for RS8 vs RS104 vs DL0100A1 hardwares for example (chunk size, buffer mgmt clarifications, decimation of data for visuals updates)
-  - store some collapsible states between launches for restoration (at least within a single UI mode selection)
+  - store selected collapsible states between launches for restoration (at least within a single UI mode selection)
   - audio feedback for a waveform now plays in a deterministic order, in sequence of the waveform graph updates - but for the simple fix data decimation for UI overhead reduction the sequence may not be in numerical sequence but rather in order of graph update (to be clear) - until rework
+  - mute / unmute for audio WFs and indicators
   - TEST CHECKLIST
     - expected data rate (file size / file quantity) within expected time?
     - error rate